girldevelopit/digital-accessibility/README.md

-# gdi-featured-accessibility
+# gdi-accessibility

-Slides for the Girl Develop It Accessibility Class
+Curriculum repository for Accessibility courses, workshops and related topics for Girl Develop It.